subratom/tutorial/text/exercise1/cake.md

 ## Recipice for Chocolate Cake

 Yellow cake is delicious!
-This recipie is passed down from my great-great-grandparents.
+This recipe is passed down from my great-great-grandparents.

-My great-great-granparents lived in Venice.
-They enjoyed travelling on the canals.
+My great-great-grandparents lived in Venice.
+They enjoyed traveling on the canals.
 Did you know Venice became Austrian territory when Napoleon signed the Treaty of Campo Formio on 12 October 1797?
 I did not.